 As job vacancies rise to a new record of 1.3 million in March, many candidates are continuing with their job hunt.
+Last month, we offered advice to candidates who were getting worn down by their search for a new role.

-As job vacancies rise to a new record of 1.3 million in March, many candidates are continuing with their job hunt.
-Last month, we offered advice to candidates who were getting worn down by their search for a new role and how to avoid that burn out.
-But how can you have confidence that you’re putting your best foot forward with every application?
+It is improtant keeping yourself motivated during the job hunt and avoid that burn out.
+These tips will ensure you have confidence that you’re putting your best foot forward with every application.
 Read our tips below on how to make your CV stand out.

 Think about the design